monastyrskyy/monastyrskyy.github.io/_posts/2019-6-26-collegescorecards_mysql.md

 ## Data onboarding
 In this section, I go into the process and code behind creating a relational database using the CollegeScorcards dataset.
 The goal of this section is to further explain the benefits of a relational database as well as show step by step how I made mine.

-1. I imported the full original dataset.
-  - SQL requires a table which then is populated by the data.
+First, I imported the full original dataset.
+SQL requires you to create a table which then is populated by the data.

   ```text
   -- Importing the full dataset into mySQL database